bikram20/Kubernetes-for-Machine-Learning/README.md

 Learn to optimize Kubernetes for complex scenarios like multi-instance GPUs, enhancing resource utilization and ML workload performance.

 ### 6. Ansible Setup
-Set up a GPU-ready, multi-node Microk8s cluster w/ shared storage on Paperspace using Ansible with opinionated setting (addons, automatic updated disabled).
+Set up a GPU-ready, multi-node Microk8s cluster w/ shared storage on Paperspace using Ansible with opinionated setting.

 ### 7. Running a finetuning LLMs on Kubernetes
 Finetune and Run a Mistral 7B model on Kubernetes.